Skip to content

 What To Expect

-During your initial visit and consultation we will discuss your desired changes and expectations, review your medical history and current health, and make an assessment on whether the procedure(s) in question are right for you.
-This will include information about any medical conditions, drug allergies, medical treatments you have received, previous operations and medications that you currently take.
-It is important for you to provide complete information.
+During your initial visit and consultation we will discuss your expectations, review your medical history and current health, and make an assessment on whether the procedure(s) in question are right for you.

-The medical conditions that may increase risks of surgery include high blood pressure, heart disease, thyroid problems, diabetes and bleeding problems.
-Medications that may affect your suitability for surgery include Warfarin, Aspirin, Clopidogril (Plavix), Nurofen, Voltaren and others.
+The medical conditions that may increase risks at surgery include high blood pressure, heart disease, thyroid problems, diabetes and bleeding problems.

-A referral from your GP is required as this provides us with your medical history.
-Some procedures are eligible for rebates, and your consultation may be partly rebatable from Medicare if you have a referral from your GP.
+A referral from your GP is typically required as this provides us with your medical history.
+Some procedures are eligible for rebates, and your consultation may possibly be partly rebatable from Medicare if you have a referral from your GP.

-Dr Gahankari and his staff are available at all times to discuss any issues or to clarify any questions you may have.
 To ensure a successful outcome, we encourage patients to be well informed before making a decision to go ahead with surgery.
-We believe in helping you make the right choices without placing you under pressure to make these important decisions.

 A referral letter from a GP.